 - One size fits all, your journey and experience will differ from everyone else.

-- A way to alter the breathing pattern for a prolonged period of time with the goal of shifting your state of awareness.
+- A way to alter the breathing pattern for a period of time with the goal of shifting your state of awareness.

 - A way to calm your mind and nervous system.